 What is AIP?

-Through removing any possible allergens, then adding them back in stages, the AIP diet allows one to methodically identify what is contributing to their inflammation.
+Through removing any possible allergens and inflammatories, then adding them back in stages, the AIP diet allows one to methodically identify what is contributing to their inflammation.

 What can I eat on the AIP Diet?